Ampton

 Ampton is a village and civil parish in the West Suffolk District of Suffolk, England, about five miles north of Bury St Edmunds.

 According to Eilert Ekwall the meaning of the village name is 'Amma's homestead'.

 According to the 2001 census the parish had a population of 63, including Little Livermere and Timworth, increasing to 171 at the 2011 Census.

 The parish is grouped with Little Livermere and Timworth to form a parish meeting.

 Ampton currently has 13 listed structures within it, 12 of them Grade II listed and SS Peter & Paul's church being Grade I listed.

 At the church hang four bells, with the heaviest weighing 8-1 cwt and dating from 1405.

 Most of the village was designated as a conservation area on 5 March 1987.

 The village's racecourse hosts the South Suffolk Show, an annual one-day agricultural show which was first organised in 1888.

 Vice-Admiral Robert FitzRoy FRS, the scientist who achieved lasting fame as the captain of HMS Beagle during Charles Darwin's famous voyage, was born in the village.
 He also coined the phrase ‘Weather Forecast’ when he founded the predecessor to the Meteorological Office.

 History

 The Domesday Book of 1086 records the population of Ampton in 1086 to be 23 households.
 The parish was part of Thedwastre Hundred.

 Historial writings

 In 1870–1872, John Marius Wilson's Imperial Gazetteer of England and Wales described the village as:

 In 1887, John Bartholomew also wrote an entry on Ampton in the Gazetteer of the British Isles with a much shorter description:

 Ampton Hall

 A Grade II-listed Jacobean style manor house built in 1892 on the site of the previous hall.
-The main residence of the Ampton estate which owns 700 acre park and a large majority of the housing the in the area.
+The main residence of the Ampton estate which owns 700 acre park and a large majority of the housing in the area.